klange/toaruos/docs/testing.md

 # Testing とあるOS

 Before trying とあるOS, keep in mind that it is a *hobby project*, not a professional operating system.
-Both the build process and the OS itself are prone problems and bugs.
+Both the build process and the OS itself are prone to problems and bugs.
 If you are not already familiar with systems software and emulators, using とあるOS may prove difficult and annoying.
 While I do my best to answer questions on IRC, I have a full-time job and other obligations that prevent me from being readily available and I do not put much effort into making the build system generally usable.

 ## Requirements ##